BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: --count <number>

-	Number of successful simulations to run (i.e., not counting rejected simulations).
+	Number of successful scenes to generate or simulations to run (i.e., not counting rejected scenes/simulations).
 	The default is to run forever.

 Debugging